 Now don’t get me wrong, a lot of people make and keep ‘money’, it’s just handing it over that’s the hard part, really.

 A fortune won is a fortune lost but a fortune earned is a fortune kept.
-And to earn a family fortune, a family must learn how to keep it.
-And that takes, first and foremost, human capital.
+To earn a family fortune, a family must learn how to keep it.
+That takes, first and foremost, human capital.

 Shirtsleeves to Shirtsleeves

 The shirtsleeves to shirtsleeves in 3 generations adage implies that a fortune earned by one generation is disappeared within 3 descendant generations and has to be re-earned.